husseinmg/watermark-service/README.md

 This is a non-comprehensive list of the features of the app:

-+ Technologies Used: Spring Boot, Spring Web, Spring Data, JPA, Maven, H2 DB (as in-memory database), JUnit, Mockito, and other technologies.
++ **Containerless Application:** The application is fully runnable from command line, it will start its embedded application server and database, hence it doesn't need any prior installations or configuration.
++ **Automated Tests:** Both Unit and Integration Tests are available, and part of the build process.
++ **One Line Builds and Deployments:** Application can be built, verified, and deployed using single line commands, making it easy to start and integrate with Contineous Integration tools such as Jenkins.
++ **REST API:** Implementation adheres to REST API design principles and best practices, presenting everything as a resource, that can be accessed with HTTP methods and parametrized URLs, getting relevant response content and HTTP status codes.
-+ Simulation: There is no real service that watermarks the documents, yet it's simulated by a separate thread that changes watermark status in database after a configurable delay, thus helping testing different states of document.
++ **Simulation:** There is no real service that watermarks the documents, yet it's simulated by a separate thread that changes watermark status in database after a configurable delay, thus helping testing different states of document.
++ **Asynchronous:** As the application simulates a time expensive operation, it's designed in an asynchronous way so that clients don't have to keep the connection open for too long, and server can handle many requests in a scalable way.
++ **Technologies Used:** Application showcases several technologies; Spring Boot, Spring Web, Spring Data, JPA, Maven, H2 DB (as in-memory database), JUnit, Mockito, and other technologies.

 ## Importing, Building, and Running the Application
 ### Importing the application into an IDE: